© www.utopianature.com 2006-2008

 Virginia Rail - accidental - nocturnal migrant calling 7 Oct 2011 at SR;

-American Coot - occasional migrant, spring or fall; UP;LC
+American Coot - occasional migrant, spring or fall; x - one returnee winterer at UP; UP;LC

 Sandhill Crane - uncommon migrant late fall or early spring; TC;UP;U

-American Golden-Plover - accidental spring as calling noct. migrant; SR
+American Golden-Plover - rare in spring as a calling nocturnal migrant; SR

-Killdeer - uncommon spring to fall; rare in winter; U;UP;LC;N
+Killdeer - uncommon, a few breed; rare in winter; U;UP;LC;N

-Greater Yellowlegs - occasional mostly spring migrant; LC
+Greater Yellowlegs - occasional mostly spring migrant; rare in fall; LC;

-Lesser Yellowlegs - occasional mostly spring migrant; LC
+Lesser Yellowlegs - occasional mostly spring migrant; LC, x in fall

 Solitary Sandpiper - occasional spring or fall migrant; LC;U;BCP